VBhojawala/vbhojawala.github.io/pages/python/06_Module_and_Package/02_logging.md

 ## Handler Class

-<p> Handles the log message and dispatches to target specified by handler.
+<p> Handles the log message and dispatches it to specified target.
 Logger object can be added zero or more handler object using addHandler() method.</p>

 ### Constructor